coronasafe/application_task_fullstack_jr/README.md

 ## GDC Application Task

 GDC Fellowship Program for students who have completed the Lite Program.
-To be considered, students must complete a coding challenge using NodeJS and JavaScript/Typescript.
-The challenge involves building a web application using NodeJS and TailwindCSS to manage appointments.
+To be considered, students must complete a coding challenge using your preferred Tech Stack.
+If you've completed the WD201 course, you can use NodeJS and JavaScript/Typescript.
+Whatever be the tech stack that you choose, ensure that you style your Webapp using TailwindCSS.

+The challenge involves building a web application to manage appointments.

 The application should have the following mandatory features: